deepesh-dg/deepesh-noddy/readme.md

 ## To Run Locally

-Create _./.env_ at the root of your site and copy and paste following :-
+Create _./.env_ at the root of your project and copy and paste following :-

 ```
 # Mongo DB